THE BEST WMS SOLUTIONS: Meet the Grand Duke of Supply Chain Software

 - Vendor vision and innovation, as well as the ability to be on the forefront of transformative change

-In this market evaluation, users' needs for business agility and thus application adaptability require architectures that enable zero- or low-modification implementations and allow users to adapt their WMSs as business changes occur.
+In the current global climate, users' needs for business agility and thus application adaptability require architectures that enable zero- or low-modification implementations and allow users to adapt their WMS as business changes occur.

 The realm of Distribution Management remains Manhattan's bread winner (with estimated 60 percent to 70 percent of the company's revenues).